-Interim Use - An "interim use" is a temporary use of property until a particular date, until the occurrence of a particular event, or until zoning regulations no longer permit it or as described in Minnesota Statutes 394.303.
+Interim use - An "interim use" is a temporary use of property until a particular date, until the occurrence of a particular event, or until zoning regulations no longer permit it or as described in Minnesota Statutes 394.303.

-Junk, salvage or wrecking yard - Any place where two (2) or more motor vehicles not containing current license plates, and not in operable condition, are stored in the open.
+Junk, salvage, or wrecking yard - Any place where two (2) or more motor vehicles not containing current license plates, and not in operable condition, are stored in the open.
 Also, an area where used, waste, discarded, or salvaged materials are bought, sold, exchanged, stored, baled, cleaned, packed, disassembled or handled, including, but not limited to, scrap iron and other metals, paper, rags, rubber products, bottles and lumber.
 Storage of such material in conjunction with a permitted manufacturing process when within an enclosed area of building shall not be included.
+No new junk, salvage, or wrecking yards will be permitted in the Town of Gnesen.